thematters/developer-resource/README.md

 # Welcome

-This repo is the main portal for documentations and discussions on product, development and community roles.
-General issues that do not fit in specific repos should also submitted here, for example new feature proposals that require client and server coupling.
-You can also join us on community maintained [Discord](https://discord.gg/hTe8h7b39U).
+This repo is the main portal for documentation and discussions on product, development, and community roles.
+General issues that do not fit in specific repos should also submitted here, for example, new feature proposals that require client and server coupling.
+You can also join us on community-maintained [Discord](https://discord.gg/hTe8h7b39U).

 Some useful resources in this repo: